-Prince Richard, Duke of Gloucester is the youngest grandchild of King George V.
+Prince Richard, Duke of Gloucester, is King George V’s youngest grandchild.

-Although he doesn’t have time to pursue his own career in architect anymore, he’s still very interested in the subject matter.
+Although he doesn’t have time to pursue his own career in architecture anymore, he’s still very interested in the subject matter.

-In 1972 he married Birgitte van Deurs and together they have 3 children.
+In 1972 he married Birgitte van Deurs, and together they have three children.

 - Alexander Windsor, Earl of Ulster (Oct 24, 1974)